TheScabbage/deej-linux/README.md

 This repository is a fork of Deej that provides lower latency communication.
 It increases the default baud rate as well as granularity of slider values.
 A smoothing function is applied to slider values to give them some squish.

+There are also gerbers for a 2-layer PCB that is compatible with an Arduino Nano, located in the /PCB Files/ directory.

 # deej